 Offer acceptance rate

 The offer acceptance rate is pivotal in evaluating your team’s productivity.
 Slow offers or non-competitive compensation can lead candidates to accept offers from other organizations.
 In fact, a delay in extending an offer can result in candidates choosing quicker options, especially in industries like call centers or hourly roles.
+If your rate is low, it could mean your offers aren’t competitive enough.
+In fast-moving industries like tech, even a one-day delay in making an offer can cost you a candidate.

 Application drop-off rate